MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-admin.md

 ![Adding or removing a timeline from an entity form](media\timeline-add-or-remove-entity-from-form-3.png "Adding or removing a timeline from an entity form")

 > [!Note]
-> Since the timeline component relies exclusively on underlining related data, it will always say Almost there when added to the timeline section.
-Since we are in a create and/or edit state on the form, there’s no underlining data, therefore the area is blank.
+> Since the timeline component relies exclusively on underlying related data, it will always say Almost there when added to the timeline section.
+Since we are in a create and/or edit state on the form, there’s no underlying data, therefore the area is blank.

 ## Understanding the timeline component on the form